 Washington University School of Law was founded in 1867 and is the oldest continually operating private law school west of the Mississippi.
-The School of Law’s mission is to be the best place in the country to learn to be a lawyer; to be a community creating understanding research and providing service to the world; and to be a school structured around the most current and important ideas bearing upon the law.
+The School of Law’s mission is to be a community creating understanding research and providing service to the world; and to be a school structured around the most current and important ideas bearing upon the law.

 Washington University School of Law’s online Master of Legal Studies (MLS) program brings the same world-renowned faculty, academics and degree to you — regardless of where you work or reside.

 The online Master of Legal Studies degree from Washington University School of Law offers an in-depth perspective of the U.S. legal system and develops practical legal skill sets—debate, analytical thinking, legal writing and more.
 Designed for non-lawyers, the degree provides students with the legal acumen needed to advance their careers in a wide variety of professions.
 The program blends live, face-to-face classes with self-paced coursework that is designed and taught by Washington University School of Law faculty.
 Graduates of the online Master of Legal Studies program receive the same degree as on-campus candidates, participate in graduation and join the global Washington University School of Law alumni network.

 Features of the online MLS degree from Washington University School of Law include:

 - An academically rigorous curriculum that meets the same standards as the on-campus program and is taught by the same faculty.

 - Face-to-face, online classes designed to help students collaborate with faculty and build relationships with a global network of peers.